rayalan/binary-adages/content/frictionless-change-part-1.md

 I don't know -- trying to answer that question is beyond the scope of this article.
 But there are at least three trends the push in the opposite direction:

-* Increased expectations
+* Increased expectations.
 * Software as a service and vendor lock-in.
-* Short-term change with long-term costs
+* Short-term change with long-term costs.

 And I want to posit a fourth emergent problem:

-> Expecting frictionless agility from friction-based tooling
+> Expecting frictionless agility from friction-based tooling.

-In the rest of this article, I'll breakdown these three trends pushing against faster development, and then explore the emergent problem in the next entry.
+In the rest of this article, I'll break down these three trends pushing against faster development and then explore the emergent problem in the next entry.

 # Increased expectations

-As technology has advanced, expectation have increased for software.
+As technology has advanced, expectations have increased for software.
 For example:

 * Customers expect responsive designs that adapt to their device rather than everyone running a universal 640x480 resolution.
 * Developers expect meaningful compiler errors, not cryptic "program encountered an error somewhere" messages.
 * Gamers expect to easily connect with their online friends, not fight through hours of network configuration menus.
-* Designers expect to fresh the look of an application after a few years when it is looking tired.
+* Designers expect to refresh the look of an application after a few years when it is looking tired.
 * Sales expects to be able to create sandbox environments for their prospective enterprise customers to try out.

 On top of that, software has become ubiquitous everywhere - doctors and dentists have them, truckers have them, police officers have them, plumbers have them.
 And that means software needs to be accessible to almost anyone, not experts who have dedicated their lives to using computers.